yazun/range_partitioning/doc/range_partitioning.md

 * **p_qual_table_name**: The qualified name of the table to be partitioned.
 * **p_range_column_name**: The column in the parent table which will be the partition key.
 * **p_dest_schema_name**: The name of the schema where new partitions should be created.
 The default is to use the schema of the parent table.
+* **p_qual_range_type**: The qualified name of the range_type to use.
+The range type specified must have a subtype compatible with the column specified in p_range_column_name.
+This parameter is only required in the event that more than one compatible range type exists for the partitioning column.

 #### Example